 In the beginning...

-On May 3, 1917, Alaska's appointed governor, J.F.A.
+On May 3, 1917, Alaska's appointed Governor J.F.A.
 Strong signed Senate Bill 14 and Senate Bill 15 that established the Alaska Agricultural College and School of Mines.

 The first eight

-Trustees to Regents
+From Trustees to Regents

-Eight became eleven
+Eight becomes eleven

-In 1974 the Board of Regents appointed Ronald W. Wendte, the first Student Regent.
+In 1974 the Board of Regents appointed Ronald W. Wendte, the first student regent.